 Basis of Accounting- The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America.
 Revenue is recognized when earned and expenses are recognized when incurred.
-Benefits and participant loans payable for the last three trade dates of each month are recorded when withdrawn from participants' accounts.
+Benefits payable for the last three trade dates of each month are recorded when withdrawn from participants' accounts.